Memorial Athletic and Convocation Center: Layout

 Built as a physical education building, the interior of the arena consists of seating areas on each side of the floor with balcony seating along each sideline.
 All seating sections are bleacher seats except for chairback seats in the lower sideline section opposite the team benches and in the Blue and Gold Loge.

 On the first floor are located the main and auxiliary lobbies, restrooms, gymnastics training area, and athletic department offices.
+The Varsity K Hall of Fame is located outside the southern arena doors.
+There is also a display showing all the donors who have endowed scholarships to athletics.
 The main lobby is three stories high and was built as part of the 1992 renovations on what was originally the swimming pool.
-It includes an elevator, concession stands, the ticket office, team shop, and the Blue and Gold Trophy Room.
+It includes an elevator, concession stands, the Steve Milkovich Family Ticket Office, team shop, the Laing and Saundra Kennedy Blue and Gold Trophy Room, and the Scolin MacLean Donor's Lounge (nick-named "The Scolly Bear Lair") which houses the offices of The Golden Flashes Club.
 The four auxiliary lobbies are located at each corner of the arena and provide access to restrooms, drinking fountains, and stairs to the balcony sections.
+Football office are located near Lobby A, Men's Basketball offices near Lobby B, Women's Basketball offices near Lobby C, and Volleyball offices are located near Lobby D.

-Galleries on the second floor of the main lobby honor Kent State's all-Americans and Hall of Fame members.
-The team locker rooms, training areas, additional offices, and storage rooms are also located on this floor, underneath the balcony sections.
+The team locker rooms, additional coaches' offices, GFTV, Equipment Room, and storage are located on the second floor, underneath the balcony sections.